SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Introduction

-To this end, we propose \textbf{SORT3D}, a \textbf{S}patial \textbf{O}bject-centric \textbf{R}easoning \textbf{T}oolbox for \textbf{3D} Grounding Using LLMs, shown in Fig. \ref{fig:pipeline}, as a novel pipeline for 3D spatial reasoning tailored towards the downstream application of object-goal navigation \cite{batra2020objectnav}.
-SORT3D is modeled intuitively after human reasoning in object disambiguation, enabling data-efficient 3D grounding without requiring annotated 3D training data.
-Instead, we leverage SOTA 2D vision-language models (VLMs) to extract semantic object attributes important for distinguishing objects.
-To efficiently filter relevant objects in large scenes with hundreds of objects, we use an open-vocabulary object filtering module, similar to how humans focus their attention to relevant objects.
-For complex spatial references, we utilize large language models (LLMs) with chain-of-thought \cite{wei2022chain}, prompting them to reason sequentially.
-However, recognizing LLMs’ limitations in mathematical reasoning and spatial understanding, we introduce a modular spatial reasoning toolbox with predefined elementary spatial relations.
-This delegates complex spatial reasoning to structured rule-based logic, ensuring greater accuracy and interpretability.
+To this end, we propose \textbf{SORT3D}, a \textbf{S}patial \textbf{O}bject-centric \textbf{R}easoning \textbf{T}oolbox for \textbf{3D} Grounding Using LLMs, shown in Figure \ref{fig:pipeline}, as a novel pipeline for 3D spatial reasoning tailored towards the downstream application of object-goal navigation \cite{batra2020objectnav}.
+SORT3D is modeled intuitively after human reasoning in object disambiguation, enabling data-efficient 3D referential grounding without requiring annotated 3D training data.
+To achieve this, we decompose the task into a three-stage approach.
+After obtaining object names and bounding boxes using an instance-level semantic mapping module, we leverage SOTA 2D vision-language models (VLMs) to extract semantic object attributes important for distinguishing objects.
+We then use an open-vocabulary object filtering module to efficiently filter relevant objects in large scenes with hundreds of objects, similar to how humans focus their attention to relevant objects.
+We finally leverage the strong semantic language and sequential reasoning priors of LLMs using chain-of-thought prompting \cite{wei2022chain} to parse a complex referential statement into a series of function calls to our \textbf{spatial reasoning toolbox}, containing search functions that return the IDs of objects that satisfy heuristically defined elementary spatial relations.
+This delegates complex relative spatial reasoning to structured rule-based logic, ensuring greater accuracy and interpretability.
 As a result, our method only requires a single in-context example of the toolbox usage and no other training data.

-We evaluate our method on standard 3D object referential grounding benchmarks, ReferIt3D \cite{achlioptas2020referit3d} and VLA-3D \cite{zhang2024vla}, and show that it is competitive with SOTA performance on complex view-dependent statements while requiring less data to zero-shot generalize.
-We also deploy our full pipeline on a robot ground vehicle for real-time indoor navigation, demonstrating our methods ability to generalize to previously unseen, dynamic environments and run online alongside real-time perception and autonomy stacks.
+We evaluate our method on standard 3D object referential grounding benchmarks, ReferIt3D \cite{achlioptas2020referit3d} and IRef-VLA \cite{zhang2025irefvlabenchmarkinteractivereferential}, and demonstrate performance competitive with SOTA on complex view-dependent statements while requiring less data to zero-shot generalize.
+We also deploy our full pipeline on two robotic ground vehicles for real-time indoor navigation, demonstrating our method's ability to further generalize to previously unseen environments and run online alongside real-time perception and autonomy stacks.

-\section{RELATED WORK}
+\section{Related Work}